 Our aims are to facilitate, co-ordinate and conduct high quality critical research in partnership with academic colleagues, healthcare providers, commissioners and other centres of excellence.

 CCRNM provides a supportive and creative environment for doctoral research and welcomes applications for PhD and the Doctorate in Professional Studies (DProf) programmes.
 CCRNM currently supervises a range of part time and full time UK and international doctoral students

 While we particularly welcome applications within the Centre's research themes, we will consider a wide range of doctoral projects within nursing and midwifery.

-Researchers within CCRNM have well-established and mutually beneficial relationships with local and national NHS Trusts, Health Education North Central and East London (HENCEL), NHSE and other health and social care organisations and voluntary groups.
-We also work closely on collaborative research projects with international partners, including the University of Ghana, Health and Social Services Department (HSSD) Guernsey; Flinders University, Australia; Auckland University of Technology, New Zealand; University of Barcelona, Spain and the University of Southern Denmark.
+Researchers within CCRNM have well-established and mutually beneficial relationships with local and national NHS Trusts, Health Education England, North Central and East London, NHSE and other health and social care organisations and voluntary groups.
+We also work closely on collaborative research projects with international partners including: the University of Ghana, Health and Social Services Department (HSSD) Guernsey; Flinders University, Australia; Auckland University of Technology; New Zealand; University of Barcelona, Spain and the University of Southern Denmark.